Ayush-Abraham/honeybee-core/README.md

 ***This fork relies on a [fork version of `honeybee-schema`](https://github.com/Ayush-Abraham/honeybee-schema) as one of its requirements.***

+***Currently, document generation is broken.***

+***Many type annotations and assert statements have been added to provide some type hinting and intellisense.
+It was quite tedious.
+2/10 experience, do not recommend. -A.A***

 # honeybee-core

 Honeybee is a collection of Python libraries to create representations of buildings